P006 → The Borkney Archives 1: Short Fiction

 Pyrene Airship Freight and Passage (Symbol PAFP on the A-MBEx) Operating out of Huizir-on-Rhine since it's founding in 1811, Pyrene is the oldest continually operating carrier in the North Eastern hemisphere.

-The PAS Bayereuth Wehrmachtzeppelin at Gettysburg, Pennsylvania hours before the pivotal Civil War battle.
+The PAS Bayereuth Wehrmachtzeppelin at Gettysburg, Pennsylvania hours before the pivotal American Civil War battle.
 The Bayereuth, the world's first ironclad lofted-arms platform, was part of the Rhine Defense League's lend-lease program to Union Maj.
 Gen. George Gordon Meade's Army of the Potomac.
 Meade's 10th Sharpshooters ruled the battlefield from their perch in the undercarriage until Confederate Col. Phil 'Chickenhawk' Tarmanian flew his personal airboat into her starboard flank and ignited a phosphor bomb in a last-ditch offense, taking his own life and those of the eight sharpshooters and three Bavarian pilot-operators.
 Image courtesy of the Tarmanian family.

 Founded originally as a packet-vessel operation under the name Trans-Pyrene Oceanic, Pyrene is known for it's dependability and safety across a number of the world's most challenging routes.
 The company was run by the Von Gerritsen family until 1923 when brothers Vito and Albert Von Gerritsen came to irreconcilable differences over the company's direction.
 The two settled by agreement that Vito would keep the company and Albert would retain certain route patents and airship designs under the name Oceanic Dirigible (see below).